1. Tasks

 array

-The values to be inserted into the sheet.
-These values will always be appended to the bottom of an existing table.
-It can be specified in different ways:
+The values to insert into the sheet.
+Values are appended to the bottom of the table.

 Recommended usage: